WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

 ```

 Each service should have a CloudWatch alarm that alerts if the Target Group
-"UnHealthyHostCount" for each production service exceeds 0.
+"UnHealthyHostCount" for any service exceeds 0.

 ```json
 {